Chagos Archipelago: Permanent Court of Arbitration ruling

 On 18 March 2015 the Permanent Court of Arbitration unanimously held that the marine protected area (MPA) that the UK had declared around the Chagos Archipelago in April 2010 violated international law.
 Anerood Jugnauth, Prime Minister of Mauritius, pointed out that it was the first time that the UK's conduct with regard to the Chagos Archipelago had been considered and condemned by any international court or tribunal.
-He qualified the ruling as an important milestone in the relentless struggle, at the political, diplomatic and other levels, of successive Governments over the years for the effective exercise by Mauritius of its sovereignty over the Chagos Archipelago.
-The tribunal considered in detail the undertakings given by the United Kingdom to the Mauritian Ministers at the Lancaster House talks in September 1965.
+He qualified the ruling as an important milestone in the relentless struggle, at the political, diplomatic and other levels, of successive governments over the years for the effective exercise by Mauritius of its sovereignty over the Chagos Archipelago.
+The tribunal considered in detail the undertakings given by the United Kingdom to the Mauritian ministers at the Lancaster House talks in September 1965.
 The UK had argued that those undertakings were not binding and had no status in international law.
-The Tribunal firmly rejected that argument, holding that the undertakings became a binding international agreement upon the independence of Mauritius and had bound the UK ever since.
+The tribunal firmly rejected that argument, holding that the undertakings became a binding international agreement upon the independence of Mauritius and had bound the UK ever since.
 It found that the UK's commitments towards Mauritius in relation to fishing rights and oil and mineral rights in the Chagos Archipelago were legally binding.
 The Tribunal also found that the United Kingdom's undertaking to return the Chagos Archipelago to Mauritius when no longer needed for defence purposes was legally binding.
 This establishes that, in international law, Mauritius has real, firm and binding rights over the Chagos Archipelago and that the United Kingdom must respect those rights.
-The Tribunal went on to hold that the United Kingdom had not respected Mauritius’ binding legal rights over the Chagos Archipelago.
+The tribunal went on to hold that the United Kingdom had not respected Mauritius' binding legal rights over the Chagos Archipelago.
 It considered the events from February 2009 to April 2010, during which time the MPA proposal came into being and was then imposed on Mauritius.

+UN expert

+On June 10, 2025, UN experts called for the suspension of a recently signed agreement between the United Kingdom and Mauritius, warning that it failed to protect the rights of the displaced Chagossian people.
+"By maintaining a foreign military presence of the United Kingdom and the United States on Diego Garcia and preventing the Chagossian people from returning... the agreement appears to be in contradiction with the Chagossian right of return," according to the experts.
+The experts criticized the lack of provisions allowing access to cultural sites or the preservation of the Chagossian heritage.
+They called on the two countries to renegotiate the restitution agreement, stating, "We call for the suspension of ratification of the agreement and the negotiation of a new agreement that fully guarantees the rights of the Chagossian people".

 WikiLeaks cablegate disclosure

-According to WikiLeaks cablegate documents, the UK and US both have interests to safeguard and see strategic value.
+According to United States diplomatic cables published by WikiLeaks, the UK and US wanted to safeguard the strategic value of the Chagos Islands.

-The summary paragraph of the diplomatic cable referred to follows:

-"HMG would like to establish a marine park or reserve providing comprehensive environmental protection to the reefs and waters of the British Indian Ocean Territory (BIOT), a senior Foreign and Commonwealth Office (FCO) official informed Polcouns on May 12.
-The official insisted that the establishment of a marine park—the world's largest—would in no way impinge on USG use of the BIOT, including Diego Garcia, for military purposes.
-He agreed that the UK and U.S. should carefully negotiate the details of the marine reserve to assure that U.S. interests were safeguarded and the strategic value of BIOT was upheld.
-He said that the BIOT's former inhabitants would find it difficult, if not impossible, to pursue their claim for resettlement on the islands if the entire Chagos Archipelago were a marine reserve."
+WikiLeaks published a cable from the US embassy in London to Washington stating: